nus-cs2103-AY2223S2/ip/docs/README.md

 5. [T][X] Finalise DJ setlist
 ```

-### `bye` - Say goodbye to Saturday
+### `bye` - Say goodbye to Sunday

-The `bye` command to serves as the terminator for Saturday.
+The `bye` command to serves as the terminator for Sunday.

-This is the **final command** that will request Saturday to save the current list of tasks and close itself.
+This is the **final command** that will request Sunday to save the current list of tasks and close itself.

 Example of usage: